fuchsia-spinel/lite-xl-syntaxes/README.md

 Vibecoded Lite XL syntax plugins for obscure languages.

-I dislike writing regexes, so I had AI do it for me.
+I dislike writing regexes, so I had Claude do it for me.

 Currently available: